 The reason personal creditors of individual LLC owners are limited to a charging order is to protect the other members (owners) of the LLC.
 It prevents personal creditors of an LLC member from being able to take over a debtor-member’s LLC interest and join in the management of the LLC, or have the LLC dissolved and its assets sold without the other members’ consent.
 This concern about protecting LLC members from another member's personal creditors disappears when the LLC has only one member (owner).
 As a result, the LLC laws and court decisions in some states make a distinction between multi-member and single-member LLCs ("SMLLCs") and don't limit personal creditors of owners of SMLLCs to the charging order remedy.

 In 2012, Virginia considered but did not enact legislation that would have broadened the rights of personal creditors of a SMLLC owner to allow them to execute directly against the SMLLC assets.
-However, the LLC statute in effect at this time (2012) does not distinguish between multi-member and single-member LLCs and the remedies available to creditors.
+The LLC statute in effect does not distinguish between multi-member and single-member LLCs and the remedies available to creditors.
 Thus, it appears that creditors of Virginia SMLLCs are limited to the charging order remedy described above.
-In certain situations, it is possible that a court might apply the law of another state to an LLC formed in Virginia--for example, where a Virginia SMLLC does business or owns property in another state.
-In addition, the protections that LLC state laws provide to SMLLCs may be ignored by the federal bankruptcy courts if the SMLLC owner files for bankruptcy.
+However, even when the LLC law states that charging orders are the exclusive remedy, courts in some states have applied a different rule for SMLLCs, particularly in cases where the SMLLC owner has filed for personal bankruptcy.
+It's possible that a court in Virginia would do the same; this is an unsettled and evolving area of law.
+It is also possible that in some cases the laws of another state would be applied to a Virginia LLC--for example, where a Virginia LLC does business or owns property in another state.

 One way to avoid the potential liability problems that exist with SMLLCs is to make sure your LLC has at least two members.
 However, any members you add must be legitimate co-owners of the LLC.
 If the additional LLC owner is merely on paper as a sham, the courts will likely treat the LLC as a single-member LLC.
 To avoid this, the co-owner must pay fair market value for the interest acquired and otherwise be treated as a "real" LLC member--that is, receive financial statements, participate in decision making, and receive a share of the LLC profits equal to the membership percentage owned.